- Military Basics

-Reserve component members, including National Guard, also accrue leave at the rate of 2.5 days for each month that they are on active-duty order.
+Reserve component members, including National Guard, also accrue leave at the rate of 2.5 days for each month that they are on active-duty orders.
 Reserve components have some special rules for how and when they can use their leave.

 Service members are expected to use leave for any workday that they will not be available for work, as required by their command.
-They are also are expected to use leave for any day that they leave the vicinity of their duty station, as defined by their command.
+They are also expected to use leave for any day that they leave the vicinity of their duty station, as defined by their command.

 COVID-19 special leave accrual update

-The Department of Defense recognizes that the COVID-19 national emergency has significantly limited service members’ ability to take leave.
+The Defense Department recognizes that the COVID-19 national emergency has significantly limited service members’ ability to take leave.
 The department also recognizes that leave is vital to health and welfare.
-That’s why Under Secretary of Defense for Personnel and Readiness Matthew Donovan signed a department-wide authorization on April 16, 2020, for service members to accrue and retain an additional leave balance of up to 120 days.
+That’s why former Under Secretary of Defense for Personnel and Readiness Matthew Donovan signed a department-wide authorization on April 16, 2020, for service members to accrue and retain an additional leave balance of up to 120 days.
 Members who performed active service from March 11, 2020, through Sept.
 30, 2020, could accrue leave up to 120 days and retain unused leave until Sept.
 30, 2023.